paul-g/protrade/README.md

 The project uses protrade-data (on Github here: https://github.com/paul-g/protrade-data), an API which provides a high level match model and handles the intricacies of fetching all the required information from external sources.

-## Note!
-This project will soon be moved to a public repository.

 # Installation instructions

 The build process uses make and ant.